-Special Warfare (113X) 1 Vacancy in 1130 08 billet requires performance in joint assignments, special warfare missions, tactics, operational capabilities, and knowledge of the budgeting and programming process is desired.
-Naval Aviator/Naval Flight Officer (13XX) 4 Vacancies in 1310/1320 O-8 billets require performance as a strike group commander (operational or training strike group), maritime patrol and reconnaissance group commander (unique P-3/P-8 billet), or joint task force commander, as well as strong tactical aviation or operational readiness experience and working knowledge of the budgeting and programming process.
-Successful tour on a major Navy staff or joint command is desired.
-11XX/13XX 1 Vacancy in O-8 Navy educational institution billet requires successful flag officer command tour.
-Joint command as a flag officer is desired.
-Master's degree required, doctorate degree preferred.
-11XX/13XX 3 Vacancies in URL O-8 billets require performance in command or successful tour on a major Navy staff or joint command, giving favorable consideration for effectual performance in budgeting, programming or requirement generation.
-Extensive experience and a broad background in all aspects of Naval warfare, i.e., surface, sub-surface, air, mine, amphibious and logistics is desired.
+FY-22 CRITICAL VACANCY NUMBER OF OFFICER(S) NEEDED COMPETENCIES AND SKILLS REQUIRED FOR CRITICAL VACANCY Surface Warfare (111X) 3 Vacancies in 0-8 1110 billets require officers who are or will be assigned as a strike group commander (operational/training strike group) or joint task force commander, experience in material and operational readiness and working knowledge of the budgeting and programming process.
+Successful flag tour on a major staff is desired.
+Submarine Warfare (112X) 1 Vacancy in the 0-8 1120 billet requires an officer who is or will be assigned as a submarine group, undersea task force, or other joint/Navy commander with proven knowledge of integrated undersea operations, doctrine, and readiness generation.
+Successful flag tour on a major staff is desired.
+Special Warfare (113X) 1 Vacancy in the 0-8 1130 billet requires performance in joint assignments, special warfare missions, tactics, operational capabilities and knowledge of the budgeting and programming process is desired.
+Naval Aviator/Naval Flight Officer (13XX) 3 Vacancies in the O-8 1310/1320 billets require officers who are or will be assigned as a strike group (operational/ training strike group), maritime patrol and reconnaissance group (unique P-3/P-8 billet), or joint task force commander, as well as strong tactical aviation and/or operational readiness experience and working knowledge of the budgeting and programming process.
+Successful flag tour on a major staff is desired.
+11XX/13XX 1 Vacancy in the 0-8 Navy legislative affairs billet requires successful flag officer command tour.
+Experience in legislative affairs is required.
+11XX/13XX 3 Vacancies in 0-8 URL billets require performance in command and/or successful flag tour on a major staff, giving favorable consideration for effectual performance in budgeting, programming, and/or requirement generation.
 Region Commander 1 Proven performance in command of a Navy region.

-- Subj: ORDER CONVENING THE FY-21 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE AND STAFF CORPS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF REAR ADMIRAL - b.
+Subj: ORDER CONVENING THE FY-22 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE AND STAFF CORPS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF REAR ADMIRAL b.
 Acquisition Line Community (ACQ).
-The Navy has requirements for acquisition line flag officers with broad-based technical and acquisition business experience and proven records of flexibility, innovation and change leadership.
+The Navy has requirements for acquisition line flag officers with broad-based technical and acquisition business experience and proven records of flexibility, innovation, and change leadership.
 In the context of best and fully qualified, the needs of the Navy require officers with proven capacity for leadership and the competencies and skills identified in Table 2.